-The Association of Collaborators of Nicolas Bourbaki (l'Association des collaborateurs de Nicolas Bourbaki) is a group of mathematics in France who set the standard for a structural and abstract approach to exposition of pure mathematics in the 20th century.
+The Association of Collaborators of Nicolas Bourbaki (l'Association des collaborateurs de Nicolas Bourbaki) is a collective of mathematicians based in France, who in the 20th century set a standard for a structural and abstract approach to exposition of pure mathematics.
 They published a series “Elements of mathematics” of 10 multi-volume monographs under the pseudonym ‘Nicolas Bourbaki’, consolidating known results.
 They also held —and still hold— a largely independent seminar on contemporary research.

 According to Jean Dieudonné, the Bourbaki series of expositions is dedicated to “dead”, i.e. stable mathematics which is not likely to change soon and which has wider importance, rather than being of a specialized character.
 Most successful was the exposition of the chapters on Lie theory, especially concerning Lie algebras, whose style is later followed in much of later literature in the subject.
 See more in (Dieudonné).

 Bourbaki has been blamed for following too formal an approach.
 Indeed, the books are void of much motivation and application, apart from a few of introductions and few chapters on history.

 Apart from the Bourbaki volumes, there is also a lively Bourbaki seminar which takes place on certain Saturdays in Paris, is open to public, has non-Bourbaki members as invited speakers who present and discuss in advance chosen topics of recent development in mathematics; the expositions are subsequently published.